judith-tonhauser/projective-probability-ARCHIVED/plan.md

 	- Fact: Mary just walked into Planned Parenthood.

 	  How likely is it that Mary is pregnant?
-	- Fact: Mary is in high school.
+	- Fact: Mary is a high school student.

 	  How likely is it that Mary is pregnant?
 - Response on slider from 0/very unlikely to 1/very likely